TOP

 Domaine de la Bergerie

 Tasting the wines at that initial meeting I was struck by the high quality of his two Savennières cuvées, wines that, in my mind at least, immediately catapulted the very modest Yves Guégniard into the upper tiers of Savennières winemakers, his wines more than a match for those of his peers and friends Claude and Vincent.
-His Anjou-Villages cuvée Evanescence was also extraordinarily impressive, and these two appellations clearly form the quality cornerstone of the Domaine de la Bergerie range, among the dry wines at least; having met up with Yves and his daughter Anne many times since, and having thus tasted their wines many more times, I have of course discovered sweet delights here too, from the Coteaux du Layon and Quarts de Chaume appellations.
-During the course of these tastings I realised I was dealing with one of the top domaines of Anjou, a source of elegant and composed wines with a modern but not overdone polish and, in many cases, a seductive edge.
+His Anjou-Villages cuvée Evanescence was also extraordinarily impressive, and these two appellations clearly formed the quality cornerstone of the Domaine de la Bergerie range, among the dry wines at least; having met up with Yves (pictured below) and his daughters Anne and Marie many times since, and having thus tasted their wines many more times, I have of course discovered sweet delights here too, from the Coteaux du Layon and Quarts de Chaume appellations.
+During the course of these tastings I realised I was dealing with a leading domaine in Anjou, a source of elegant and composed wines with a modern but not overdone polish and, in many cases, a seductive edge.

 Please log in to continue reading: